Lab Members

 Michael Griesser is Heisenberg Fellow at the Department of Biology at the University of Konstanz (Germany), and is associated with the Center for the Advanced Study of Collective Behavior at the University of Konstanz, and the Department of Collective Behaviour, Max Planck Institute of Animal Behaviour.
 His work explores animal sociality, animal linguistics and climate adaptation in boreal environments.
 A main part of his work leverages his long-term study populations of Siberian jays in Swedish Lapland.
 He is the PI of the Siberian jay project since 2004 and Director since 2012.

-Anya O'Donnell, Undergraduate project student, Oxford Brookes University, 2025 - current
+D Cippico, Masters student, Oxford Brookes University, 2024 - current

 Past Students